phber/phber.github.io/_projects/minor-arpeggio.md

 Thus, we could theoretically apply "the minor arpeggio trick" for any consecutive intervals found in the undertone series.
 However, from the 7th undertone and onwards, the pitches in the series start to diverge substantially from the pitches used in equal temperament, making them more difficult to use in a practical context.

-If you want to further explore how to apply this concept on the double bass, check out the book *Fractal Fingering* by bassist [David Allen Moore](https://www.fractalbassist.com/).
+If you want to further explore how to apply these concepts on the double bass, check out the book *Fractal Fingering* by bassist [David Allen Moore](https://www.fractalbassist.com/).